Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Traced-Shadows.md

 1. Under the Shadow Map fold-out in the Shadows section, click the Enable checkbox.
 2. Also in the Shadow Map foldout, enable Ray-Traced Shadows.
 For Directional Lights, you need to enable Screen Space Shadows to access this property.
-3. To change the behavior of the shadows, edit the properties under Ray-Traced Shadows.
+3. To change the behavior of the shadows, edit the properties under Ray-Traced Shadows .

 <a name="DirectionalLight"></a>